 The timeline depends largely on the chatbot’s complexity:

-• Basic response generation — about a week, assuming the data is in excellent condition — though this is rare in real-world scenarios.
+• A simple chatbot MVP can often be assembled within days, assuming the data is in excellent condition, though this is rare in real-world scenarios.

 • Working with structured data — add another week or two.